Bowhead Whales: Fascinating and Vocal Mammals of the Arctic

 - The whales swim slowly at two to six miles an hour, but they can swim up to thirteen miles an hour for a short period of time during an emergency.

-- The whales have thick blubber in order to insulate them from the cold.
+- The animals have thick blubber in order to insulate them from the cold.
 Blubber is fat, but compared to the fat of land animals it's thicker and contains more blood vessels.

 - The blubber of a bowhead whale may be as thick as 1.6 feet.
 It provides protective padding and buoyancy as well as insulation.
 It can also be used as a source of energy.

-- Like other whales, bowhead whales slap their tail flukes on the surface of the water, breach, and spy-hop.
+- Like some other members of the order Cetacea, bowhead whales slap their tail flukes on the surface of the water, breach, and spy-hop.
 In breaching, a whale jumps completely or partially out of the water and then lands on its side with a large splash.
 In spy-hopping, a whale rises part way out of the water in a vertical position as though it's looking at its surroundings.

 Bowhead whales are very interesting animals.
 They may well have a rich repertoire of behaviour that we haven't yet discovered.
-Learning more about the whale in its natural habitat without interfering with its life will be a challenge, but the effort should be very worthwhile.
+Learning more about the animals in their natural habitat without interfering with their lives might be a challenge, but the effort should be very worthwhile.

 © 2015 Linda Crampton